madMAx43v3r/mmx-node/README.md

 - Re-designed `Virtual Plots`: withdrawal is now possible with a 10% fee (no lock duration, fee is burned), also there is no more expiration
 - Network traffic is now compressed via `deflate` level 1
 - Second best farmer will now create an empty block (just to get the reward), in case the first farmer fails or is too slow

+### Testnet10

+- Decentralized Timelord rewards (fixed 0.0025 MMX per block, paid by TX fees when possible (but never more than 1/8))
+- New AMM Swap with multi-fee tier system (you can chose between 10 fee levels for your liquidity)
+- Account activation TX fee (0.01 MMX when transferring to a new address with zero balance)
+- Increased min block reward to 0.5 MMX
+- Full transition to smart contracts with compiled JS like code
+- Harvester improvements for compressed plots (graceful degradation)
+- New dev fee system, based only on TX fees, with a fixed amount plus 1% (but never more than 1/4 of TX fees)
+- Plot filter has been decreased to 256 now, as it is planned for mainnet
+- Many improvements to the code base